larr97/portfolio-project/documents/RAD.md

 - **Home Page**: A central hub presenting personal information, background, experience, education, certifications, project summaries, and links to GitHub, LinkedIn, and a contact form.
 - **Project Pages**: Individual detailed pages for each project, accessible through links from the summary list on the Home Page.
 - **Blog**: A section for sharing articles about the developer’s personal journey and professional insights.
-- **Process Documentation**: A section describing the portfolio creation process, including requirements elicitation, design, and implementation phases.
+- **Process Documentation**: A section describing the portfolio creation process, including requirements elicitation, analysis, design, and implementation phases.

 The system will be responsive and accessible, ensuring optimal user experience across devices and platforms.
 It will also include basic SEO optimizations to enhance discoverability.